 I have written the story of the myth, including important figures as headlines.
-Below the story I have written the meaning, including the figures and there symbolic representations.
+Below the story, I have written the meaning, including the figures and their symbolic representations.

-Parsifal is a humble and naive young man who lives with his mother in the woods.
-So unimportant, that he doesn’t have a name.
+Parsifal is a humble, naive young man living with his mother in the woods.
+So unimportant that he doesn’t have a name.
 While out playing one day, Parsifal saw 5 Knights.
-On returning to his house, he told his mother he was leaving to join the Knights.
+Returning to his house, he told his mother he was leaving to join the Knights.
 His mother was distraught and told the boy about his father and brothers dying as Knights, but this didn’t deter Parsifal.
-His left his mother, and she left two parting words of advice –
+He left his mother, and she left two parting words of advice –